Salwa99/Leaderboard/README.md

 </div>

-## A solo programming project that heighlights the use of webpack to bundle JavaScript, ES6 syntax, callbacks and promise
+## A solo programming project that heighlights the use of webpack to bundle JavaScript, ES6 syntax, callbacks and promise functions

 # 🛠 Built With